 As JR East uses chemical substances primarily for painting and repairing our railcars, we take rigorous steps for their use and management in order to prevent their leakage.
-As a company that handles a considerable amount of specified chemical substances, JR East's 14 facilities submitted the data regarding the release and transfer of these substances to relevant authorities in fiscal year ended March 2009, pursuant to the PRTR Law.
+We are a company that handles a considerable amount of specified chemical substances, and 14 JR East facilities submitted the data regarding the release and transfer of these substances to relevant authorities in the fiscal year ended March 2010, pursuant to the PRTR Law.

 We are also promoting the introduction of stainless steel railcars that do not require painting.
-At the end of March 2009, as many as 78% of the 10,594 cars operated on our conventional lines were stainless steel railcars.

-Beside their use for railcars, we used 583 tons of organic solvents for painting railway facilities and stabilizing track beds in fiscal year ended March 2009.
+At the end of March 2010, as many as 79% of the 10,770 cars operated on our conventional lines were stainless steel railcars.
+Beside their use for railcars, we used 457 tons of organic solvents for painting railway facilities and stabilizing track beds in the fiscal year ended March 2010.

 PRTR stands for "pollutant release and transfer registers."
 The formal name of this law is Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof.
 The law encourages the assessment and control of toxic chemical substances emitted into the environment and measures to prevent negative impact on the environment.